flindel/Flindel/README.md

 When you need to add a new route for your feature, first check if it should be under a route that already existed, otherwise, create a new file under `routes` which contain a new router and include it in `routes/index.js`.

 ## Setup a private app for sending request from Postman
 Since Postman does not response well with auth verification (`verifyRequest()`), I opt it out, which mean no more access token in Postman.
 In order to call Shopify API, you will need to create a private app and generate credentials.
 See [here](https://help.shopify.com/en/api/getting-started/authentication/private-authentication).
+If you can find a way to verify postman request, please let me know!

 After you created the API key and password, do the following:
 1. Join the API key and password with a single colon (:).